descope/descope-next-js/README.md

+# IMPORTANT NOTE: This repository is _DEPRECATED_.

+Descope Nextjs SDK has been moved to the [descope-js](https://github.com/descope/descope-js/tree/main/packages/sdks/nextjs-sdk) repoistory.

+---

 # Descope SDK for NextJS

 The Descope SDK for NextJS provides convenient access to the Descope for an application written on top of NextJS.
 You can read more on the [Descope Website](https://descope.com).